Willie Carson: Life and career

-In 1980, he took over the Minster House Stud at Ampney Crucis near Cirencester and he and his wife Elaine have developed it into a state of the art stud complex.
-He is almost certainly the only jockey in the 20th century to have ridden a horse that he bred, Minster Son, to victory in one of the Classic races, the St. Leger Stakes 1988.
-He and his ex-wife Carol had three sons Anthony, Neil, and Ross.
+In 1980, Carson took over the Minster House Stud at Ampney Crucis near Cirencester and he and his wife Elaine have developed it into a state-of-the-art stud complex.
+He is the only known jockey since 1900 to have ridden a horse that he bred, Minster Son, to victory in one of the Classic races, the St Leger 1988.
+He and his then wife Carol had three sons Anthony, Neil and Ross.

-In 1983, Willie Carson was made an Officer of the Order of the British Empire for his services to horse racing.
+In the 1983 New Years Honours List, Carson was made an Officer of the Order of the British Empire in the Civil Division for his services to horse racing.
+This entitled him to the Post Nominal Letters "OBE" for life.

 From 1982 to 1983 Carson joined Bill Beaumont as one of the team captains for A Question of Sport.
 With Clare Balding, Carson co-presented BBC horse racing on BBC1 until the BBC ended their racing coverage at the end of the 2012 season.

-He was chairman of Swindon Town FC from 2001 until August 2007 when, following a takeover of the club by Best Holdings SGPS S.A, he was replaced by Jim Little.
+He was chairman of Swindon Town FC from 2001 until August 2007.

-In November 2010, he was awarded an honorary doctorate by University of Chester.
+In November 2010, he was awarded the Honorary degree of Doctor of Science (DSc) by the University of Chester.

-In 2011, he came 5th in the eleventh series of ITV1's reality television show I'm a Celebrity...Get Me Out of Here!
+In 2011, Carson came fifth in the eleventh series of ITV1's reality television show I'm a Celebrity...Get Me Out of Here!.